 We recognize that we live in a world of systemic inequalities, oppressions, and exclusions as well as polarized worldviews.
 Therefore, the School seeks to promote open and critical dialogue and practices aimed at dismantling past and present injustices and addressing the pressing social and environmental challenges of our time.
 To ensure that all members of the SGDE community thrive, we condemn expressions of discrimination and hate.
 We also support pedagogies that seek to understand and challenge unconscious bias in its multiple manifestations in the classroom, in online learning spaces, on campus, and in the community.

-The School of Geography and Development commits to advancing this mission in several ways including but not limited to:
+The School of Geography, Development & Environment commits to advancing this mission in several ways including but not limited to:

-- Integrating diversity training into the School’s operations and inclusive pedagogical approaches into classrooms to ensure that all students are able to flourish.
+Integrating diversity training into the School’s operations and inclusive pedagogical approaches into classrooms to ensure that all students can flourish.

 The School has recently established the Committee for Diversity, Equity, and Inclusion to coordinate work towards these goals in the areas of teaching, research, institutional service, and community engagement.